ELITEv5/PrivX_Hurricane/README.md

 **Value flywheel:**

 ```
-Shield deposit (any token, any shield)
+Shield deposit (any of 9 tokens, any of 36 pools)
        │
        └─ 0.5% fee → FeeVault
                          │